 The more you practice the analysis and the writing, the better you’ll get at the task of writing an SAT essay (as you work up to it a little at a time).

 It's especially important to practice the analysis and writing components of the essay if you are a slow reader (since reading speed can be difficult to change).
 Being able to analyze and write quickly can help balance out the extra time you take to read and comprehend the material (plus, the time you put into working on analysis and writing will yield greater rewards than time spent trying to increase your reading speed).

 But don't forget: while it’s okay to break up the practice at first, you also really do need to get practice buckling down and doing the whole task in one sitting.

 This is just the beginning of improving your SAT essay score.
 Next, you actually need to put this into practice with a real SAT essay.

 Want to learn more about the changes to the SAT essay?
-We have a comprehensive guide to what's changing (and what's not) here.
+We have a comprehensive guide to what changed (and what didn't) here.

 Want to improve your SAT score by 160 points?

 Check out our best-in-class online SAT prep program.
 We guarantee your money back if you don't improve your SAT score by 160 points or more.

 Our program is entirely online, and it customizes what you study to your strengths and weaknesses.
 If you liked this SAT Essay lesson, you'll love our program.
 Along with more detailed lessons, you'll get your SAT essays hand-graded by a master instructor who will give you customized feedback on how you can improve.
 We'll also give you a step-by-step program to follow so you'll never be confused about what to study next.